 - Reselling your internet bandwidth and connection, some services offer a ‘premium’ service which they supply by routing through your home connection.
 You accept this huge invasion of privacy usually buried in their terms and conditions.

-So nothing is for free, and as the old adage says –
+So, nothing is for free, and as the old adage says –

 if you’re not paying for the product then you probably are the product.

-This is truer than at any time, and there are thousands of free online product like VPNs, apps, web services which make money out of you without your implicit knowledge.
+This is truer than at any time, and there are thousands of free online products like VPNs, apps, web services which make money out of you without your implicit knowledge.
 Imagine the actual deal of the free VPNs and applications which resell your internet connection – it’s basically this.
 You get a free VPN but in exchange anyone who pays for their service can browse anonymously using your internet connection.
-That means anything they do online will potentially be tracked back to you – they could be pedophiles, criminals, hackers or anything!
+That means anything they do online will potentially be tracked back to you – they could be paedophiles, criminals, hackers or anything!
 Your IP address is exposed and logged on any site, not their own – which of course is part of the reason that people use virtual private networks of course.

-However if that isn’t enough to put you off, the worst part is that free DNS and VPNs rarely work anyway.
+However, if that isn’t enough to put you off, the worst part is that free DNS and VPNs rarely work anyway.
 They’re overloaded by too many users so are either blocked automatically or if Netflix is available, it will just run too slowly to stream video anyway.

 The Netflix Fight Back – Why You Should Test Before Subscribing

 If you decide that you want to access Netflix and are not going to risk being tracked down by the FBI or your machine becoming riddled with viruses, then which ones can you choose from.
-The reality is that despite what advertisements and websites say, there are not many places which even work with Netflix any more.
+The reality is that despite what advertisements and websites say, there are not many places which even work with Netflix anymore.
 About three years ago they instigated a huge anti-proxy purge against all these technological workarounds.
 Previously they had been fairly relaxed, mainly because Netflix was not available all over the world and it sold more subscriptions if they let VPNs work.
-So for example they had quarter of a million Australian Netflix subscribers before Netflix was available in Australia !!
+So, for example, they had quarter of a million Australian Netflix subscribers before Netflix was available in Australia!!

-What’s more it opens up the possibility of subscribing to the cheapest version of Netflix and switching to the most expensive using a VPN !
+What’s more it opens up the possibility of subscribing to the cheapest version of Netflix and switching to the most expensive using a VPN!